 Through Resolution No. 17,949 dated January 7, 2016, the CNV granted us a conditional authorization to enter the public offering regime through the issuance of simple, non-negotiable obligations, convertible into shares and the creation of a global program for the issuance of negotiable obligations (the "Program") and, on March 16, 2016, the CNV decided to give effect to the Resolution.
 On September 9, 2019, our Shareholders Meeting resolved to approve our voluntary withdrawal from the Public Offering Regime in which we were stating that we had not issued negotiable obligations, and to cancel of the Program.
 On October 24, 2019, the CNV gave us notice of the joint signature CNV Resolution No. RESFC-2019-20506-APN-DIR # CNV of the same date, through which it resolved to cancel, as of the date of Resolution, the authorization granted to make a public offering of our Negotiable Obligations, due to the lack of outstanding securities.
-Likewise, having the Shareholders' Meeting of January 26, 2018, respectively); However, the selling shareholders decided to postpone the offering, due to market reasons.
-Consequently, the CNV, on October 24, 2019, notified us of the Same date, through which it was resolved to cancel, as of that date, the authorization granted to us to make a public offering of our shares, due to the absence of placement of the negotiable securities.
+Likewise, having the Shareholders' Meeting of January 26, 2018, resolved to approve our application to join the Public Offering of shares, the CNV authorized the Public Offering of class "B" shares (Resolutions No. 19,384 and No. 19,391 dated March 1, 2018, and March 8, 2018, respectively); However, the selling shareholders decided to postpone the offering, due to market reasons.
+Consequently, the CNV, on October 24, 2019, notified us of the CNV Resolution of joint signature No. RESFC-2019-20511-APN-DIR # CNV of the same date, through which it was resolved to cancel, as of that date, the authorization granted to us to make a public offering of our shares, due to the absence of placement of the negotiable securities.